Thu

 We left Vladikavkaz and the Caucasus mountains immediately started.

 Finally some mountain roads again.
-We hadnt seen that since we left
+We hadnt seen that since we left kyrgyzstan.

 Next stop - Tiblisi, the georgian capital and the beating heart of the Caucasus region.